 If choosing to publish information on their own website, issuers are encouraged to also make a voluntary submission to EMMA with a hyperlink to the specific pages on your website that contains this information in order to assist investors and the public with finding your financial and disclosure information.

-Making disclosure information more accessible will help improve the efficiency of the municipal market and can possibly lower borrowing costs by improving access to information relevant to determining the credit quality of an issuer's bonds.
+Making disclosure information more accessible will help improve the efficiency of the municipal market and can possibly lower borrowing costs by improving access to information relevant to potential investors determining the credit quality of an issuer's bonds.
 Advantages to issuers in using web-based technology for disseminating disclosure information include:

 - An efficient, low-cost medium for communicating timely information to investors.